• Skip to primary navigation

 Low Power Led Flasher Circuit using Nand Gate IC

-Circuit makes led blink with very less power and it can run from small 6V battery also.
+Also, the circuit makes led blink with very less power and it can run from small 6V battery too.

 Circuit Working: